rinhxe/rinhxe/README.md

 # 👋 Hi there, I'm RinhXe!

-Welcome to my GitHub profile.
-I'm a developer passionate about building applications that connect people and simplify everyday life. 💡
+Welcome to my GitHub profile!
+I'm a passionate developer who loves building applications that make everyday life easier and more connected. 💡

----

-## 🚀 Featured Projects

-- 🛺 **RinhXe App** – A simple and fast ride-hailing app (Godot/Flutter)
-- 🧩 **GDShaderTools** – Utilities for writing shaders in Godot 4
-- 🔒 **SimpleAuthAPI** – Lightweight authentication API for easy integration across platforms

 ---